 Alannah Renee Tiller is the multidisciplinary creator behind the aLILscribble brand, based in San Antonio was able to come up to Austin for our activation.
 Her work merges playful illustration with hand-crafted ceramics, transforming everyday objects into whimsical, organic forms that mirror the fluidity of her digital art.
 At the Night Market pop-up, she brought her creative world to life through sculpted clay vessels and pottery pieces that carried her signature line work and character.
 Visitors could see firsthand how she blends visual storytelling and craftsmanship, making her booth feel like both a gallery and a studio.
 Alannah's presence at the event illustrated how TikTok creators can translate virtual influence into tangible, tactile expressions of their artistic voice.

 Thunder Voice Hat Co. brought Indigenous artistry to the forefront with a stunning showcase of hand-crafted hats, each piece carrying cultural narratives deeply rooted in Native heritage.
 Known for their signature hand-burned designs, sustainable materials, and one-of-a-kind silhouettes, the brand’s booth became a visual centerpiece of the Night Market and one of the most photographed spaces of the entire activation.
 The artistry was paired with storytelling, inviting attendees to learn about the cultural traditions and personal histories behind each creation, turning the booth into a space of education as much as commerce.
 This collaboration underscored TikTok’s role as a platform where creators from diverse communities can share stories of identity, craftsmanship, and resilience, transforming cultural expression into thriving, values-driven businesses.
+The entire night market was built to showcase these stories in a fresh but inherently TikTok manner.

 The activation design embraced bold typography, flat color treatments, and motion-led graphics to create a space that felt alive and deeply tied to Austin’s culture.
 Inspired by street murals and event flyers, the system balanced TikTok’s playful identity with the artistic energy of the city, giving the brand a physical language that stood out while still feeling authentic to its surroundings.
 Every detail, from signage to stage graphics, was designed to shift fluidly between programming moments, turning each panel, market stall, and networking area into part of a cohesive narrative.
 This marked TikTok’s first major physical presence at the festival and the design system became the foundation for how the platform would visually represent itself at events worldwide.